Sscanlon-20/Christmas-List/README.md

 - <h4>Main Class:</h4>
       Create a Main class responsible for user input and output.
 This class should provide a menu or command-line interface for users to interact with your application.

-<h3>Additional Work</h3>
+<h3>Additional Considerations</h3>
-While the above requirements provide a basic structure for the console app, I will included the following aspects to enhance the overall quality of the assignment:
+While the above requirements provide a basic structure for the console app, I intend to included the following aspects to enhance the overall quality of the assignment:

 - <h4>GitHub:</h4>
       Utilize version control using Git and host your repository on GitHub.
 Make meaningful commits and maintain a clean and well-documented repository.